-All original and promotional appointments shall be tentative and subject to a probationary period of six (6) months one (1) year with a review completed after 6 months from date of promotional original appointment.
-Promotional appointments shall be subject to a probationary period of 6 months. unless a longer probationary period is stated in the class specification.
-The probationary period may be extended up to an additional six (6) months in those cases where the appointing authority and the Director of Human Resources agree that such extension would be beneficial to the employee and the City.
+All original appointments shall be tentative and subject to a probationary period of one (1) year with a review completed after 6 months from original appointment.
+Promotional appointments shall be subject to a probationary period of 6 months.
 The probationary period for original and promotional appointments will not be extended.